zwdoescode/MobilityGen/README.md

 ### Step 3 - Initialize / reset the scenario

 1. Click the ``Reset`` function to randomly initialize the scenario.
-Do this until the robot spawns inside the warehouse.
+Do this until the robot spawns in a desirable location.

 ### Step 4 - Test drive the robot